-The first term at Braintree Sixth Form, at Notley High School, in Braintree, is already under way, but Dorothy Gardner and ex-chair of governors Angela Comfort returned last Wednesday to unveil the new building.
+The first term at Braintree Sixth Form, at Notley High School, in Braintree, is already under way, but Dorothy Gardner and ex-chair of governors Angela Comfort returned last Wednesday to unveil the

 The pair were at the helm of the school when it first opened in 1971.
 The sixth form closed in 1981.

 Miss Gardner said: “It’s great to see the sixth form back here again.
 We missed it when we lost it 28 years ago.”

 Mrs Comfort, who is still a governor, said: “For all the students in Braintree and Coggeshall and surrounding areas, it is a really important day and the culmination of a lot of hard work.

 “I think the facilities are fantastic.
 It is a really sparkling, great new building.”